lambdamusic/Ontospy/docs/index.md

   -h, --help             Show this message and exit.
 ```

-This feature is not really meant to be used programmatically, but I'm sure there are a few constructs in there which can be reused.
+This feature is not really meant to be used via Python, but I'm sure there are a few constructs in the source code which can be reused.

-In a nutshell, all visualizations inherit from a [VizFactory](https://github.com/lambdamusic/Ontospy/blob/master/ontospy/ontodocs/viz_factory.py) class that abstracts away the most common operations involved in rendering a dataviz.
+In a nutshell, all visualizations inherit from a [VizFactory](https://github.com/lambdamusic/Ontospy/blob/master/ontospy/gendocs/viz_factory.py) class that abstracts away the most common operations involved in rendering a dataviz.

 This is how you would invoke a visualization from a script: